-- The defined purpose, which defines the specific trail development effort that is being undertaken
+- The identified purpose, which defines the specific trail development effort that is being undertaken.

-- The focus of the study, including study limits and challenges
+- The focus of the study, including study limits and challenge.

 A feasibility study involves many important partners, including but not limited to municipalities within the study area, the Eastern Trail Alliance (ETA), Eastern Trail Management District (ETMD), Maine Department of Transportation (MaineDOT) and a third party hired to help conduct the feasibility study.
 Studies are part of a Public Partnership Initiative (PPI) between the Municipalities, the Eastern Trail, and MaineDOT.
 The PPI process encourages soliciting the valuable input of local residents, businesses, and other stakeholders to better understand the needs of the community.